The Haverford & Record A public archive · updated June 2026

 Claims

-Title VI of the Civil Rights Act of 1964 (deliberate indifference to a hostile environment based on shared Jewish ancestry) and breach of contract
+Title VI of the Civil Rights Act of 1964 (deliberate indifference to a hostile environment based on shared Jewish ancestry); breach of contract.

 Status